SeaWulf Architecture Overview

 The scheduling system automatically handles resource allocation and job placement, optimizing performance while maintaining fair access across all users.

-Scaling Insight: Not all applications benefit from using more resources.
-The architecture provides tools to help you find the optimal resource allocation for your specific computational needs.
+Scaling Tip: Not all applications benefit from using more resources; use available tools to find optimal allocations.